 And what’s even better is if you can find an EA that’s really smart and prone to take initiative, they can take on far more than the EA basics of email management and scheduling appointments and meetings.

-With that said, having a positive and fruitful experience with an EA hinges on 2 things:
+Having a positive and fruitful experience with an EA hinges on 2 things:

 - Hiring them for a full-time (not part-time) role